Breus/SnapChef/CONTRIBUTING.md

 1. Uncomment `quarkus_app: !reset null` in `docker compose.override.yml` to disable the Docker container for the Quarkus app, allowing you to run it directly on your host machine in development mode.

-2. Make sure the PostgreSQL database is running (now `docker compose up` will only start the database and PgAdmin):
+2. Make sure the PostgreSQL database is running (now `docker compose up` will only start the database):

 3. From to the `app` directory run: